VenkatVVV/rag-model-dispatch-system/README.md

 - Output: Provides a list of customers with their assigned income-spending category.

+#### 3. Database creator and sample data generator (dataGeneration notebook)
+Purpose: Initialize the database on databricks and create sample data to use for modelling.

 #### Technologies Used
 - Databricks: The unified analytics platform for running Spark workloads.